Published summary

 - Because the date lands on a Thursday, many answers would likely be shaped by the ordinary tempo and demands of that part of the week.

-- Pressure, fatigue, and trying to stay functional prompts often absorb whatever the wider public mood is already amplifying.
+- Pressure, fatigue, and trying to stay functional Questions often absorb whatever the wider public mood is already amplifying.

 What people needed most